JamesSupagit/GRAYLOG/README.md

 **Run the Installation Script**

     sudo ./install_graylog.sh

 Follow Prompts
     The script will guide you through the final setup steps for Graylog.

 **📞 Contact**

 If you have any questions or encounter any issues with the installation script, feel free to reach out.
 Visit our website for more support: james200ok.com.

 **📜 License**

 This project is licensed under the MIT License - see the LICENSE file for details.

 **❤️ Contributions**

-    Contributions are welcome!
+ontributions are welcome!
 Feel free to submit issues or pull requests to improve this installation script.